 We max Phosphorus Bomb first as this is our poke and waveclear ability, Gatling Gun second for more DPS and Valkyrie third for safety and gap-closing.
 We always put a point in Missile Barrage when possible.

 Your best way of trading in lane, is to throw a Q and a basic attack when your enemy is going for a lasthit on a minion.
 This forces the opponent to either take free damage OR give up the CS to trade back.
 It is a win-win situation for you if played correctly.

 As Corki you won't find many solokills in lane before Sheen or Trinity Force, so you mainly want to farm the early stages, and base at around 1275 gold so you can buy Sheen, Refillable Potion and a Control Ward.
 ALWAYS have a Control Ward, they just win games.
 Sheen helps you trade and cs better with its passive.
-After Sheen you want a Phage and tier 1 Boots of Speed.
+After Sheen you want a Phage and tier 1 Boots.
 If you are forced to base earlier, you can grab a Cull and keep farming.
 If you are going the Manamune path, then you want to get Tear of the Goddess on your first base and build that into Manamune before you get Trinity Force.
 This alternative path is much stronger lategame but it's weaker in the early stages because you need it to be stacked first.

 Roaming: At 8 minutes you get a package Hextech Munitions - one of the most powerful non-ultimate roaming ability becomes available for you to pick up.
 To make the most use of it, you should note the passive timer and base accordingly.
 When you have the package, you should shove in your wave ASAP and roam to other lanes.
 Correct use of this passive will 95% of the time either give you kills/assists or blow their summoner spells.